racker/rackspace-monitoring-rb/README.md

+# New Projects should use [Fog](http://github.com/fog/fog).
+This gem has been deprecated.
+Its functionality was merged into the fog gem.

 # Rackspace Cloud Monitoring Ruby Bindings

 This project contains the Ruby bindings for the Rackspace Cloud Monitoring product.
 It is based off the most awesome Fog cloud services library here - https://github.com/fog/fog.
 This library is used heavily in the https://github.com/racker/cookbook-cloudmonitoring chef cookbook.